MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-21/README.md

 ## Notes on Running Code

-`scripts/DataScraping.py` will require API keys to run, they can be found from the developer options tab when searching [www.realestate.com.au]
+`scripts/DataScraping.py` will require API keys to run, they can be found from the developer options tab when searching www.realestate.com.au

 `scripts/OpenRouteService*.py` will require an Open Route Service server to run - ours has been shutdown as of 13/10/22

-The most easiest way to get an Open Route Service server would be to ask Lachlan.
+The easiest way to get an Open Route Service server would be to ask Lachlan.

 ## LaTeX Plots